Best Off Road GPS [Review & Guide]

 - Large screen and cool apps!

-- Driving mode with 3D topographical layout for planning the path directly ahead
+- Driving mode with the 3D topographical layout for planning the path directly ahead

 - Vehicle profile sends warnings to keep you from wrecking in tight spots